 - Then brush the derailleur pulleys and between the cassette sprockets.

-Steps to effectively grease your e-bike
+Steps to effectively grease your electric bike

 1. Once your chain is perfectly clean and dry, it's time for lubrication!
-Ideally, apply your product link by link, aiming at the inside of the chain.
+Ideally, apply your product link by link, aiming for the inside of the chain.
 To do this, pedal slowly backward while letting a drop fall on each link.
 This method ensures targeted application without waste.

 2. If you want to take it to the next level, adopt the so-called "reverse capillary" method.
-By applying the lubricant directly onto the inner roller of the chain, you promote deep penetration into the gaps between pins and links.
+By applying the lubricant directly on the inner roller of the chain, you promote deep penetration into the gaps between pins and links.
 Result: a 40% reduction in product consumption while ensuring optimal coverage.

 Our expert tip: micro-dosing

-The choice of lubricants by conditions
+Choosing lubricants by conditions

 High-end lubricants: a guarantee of quality and durability

 Some high-end lubricants are worth checking out.
-The "Wax Juice bike chain lubricant" from Juice Lubes, for example, is a wax-based formula designed for dry conditions.
+The "electric bike chain lubricant Wax Juice" from Juice Lubes, for example, is a wax-based formula designed for dry conditions.
 Ultra-quiet, durable, and clean, it penetrates deeply into the chain, protects against corrosion, and offers smooth operation while naturally evaporating over time.
 Ideal if you store your bike between rides.

 Derailleurs, cables, and housings

-The bearings, the seatpost, and the crankset
+Bearings, seatpost, and crankset

 Lubricate to go further: the direct impact on electric range